Château d'Écouen: Stained glass

-Most of the original stained glass of the château was removed in the 18th and 19th centuries (some is now in the Château of Chantilly), but the museum displays some remarkable glass from other sites.
-Many of the windows feature emblems of the King or Constable or other personalities in colored glass, in the middle of windows which are largely clear or in muted colors.
+Most of the original stained glass of the château was removed in the 18th and 19th centuries (some is now in the Château de Chantilly), but the museum displays some remarkable glass from other sites.
+Many of the windows have emblems of the king or constable or other personalities in colored glass, in the middle of windows which are largely clear or in muted colors.
 Other windows use a full range of rich colors.